-The AirWrap Styler creates waves and curls of differing sizes, and recreates a smooth blow-dry finish with little styling product needed.
-Cleverly, it does all this without using extreme heat that can damage your hair’s natural shine and cause frizz.
+The AirWrap Styler can create everything from different sizes of beachy waves and curls to a smooth blow-dry finish fit for any red-carpet.
+Cleverly, it does all this without using extreme heat that will damage your hair’s natural shine and cause frizz.

-Instead, it uses a technology called the Coanda effect to style hair using high pressure, high velocity air.
-This is brilliant for anyone with tresses damaged by long-term colouring or by prolonged and unprotected use of hair dryers and hair straighteners, as well as for those wanting to adopt a healthier approach to styling.
+Instead, the Dyson AirWrap Styler uses a technology called the Coanda effect to style hair using high pressure, high-velocity air.
+So if you have cursed your hair with long-term damage caused by colouring or prolonged and unprotected use of hair dryers and hair straighteners, this will help get you back on track.

 For the purposes of our Dyson AirWrap review, we tested the AirWrap Complete as it comes with all of the accessories you would get if you bought either of the other two AirWrap editions.
 Before we get to our actual review, let's take a look at Dyson’s official promo video introducing its stunning, high-tech hair styler…